Consumers are tired of always in-your-face ads, so using low-key sponsored content is a great way to get your brand in front of more people.

 How Can You Spot a Sponsored Content Example?

-Many media experts and analysts have tried to get to grips with this question.
-Content marketing specialists, Contently, conducted a Study on that.
+Many media experts and analysts have tried to come to grips with how you can spot sponsored content.
+Content marketing specialists, Contently, conducted a study on that.

 Why Do You Need Sponsored Content?

 Back in 2014, EMarketer’s Native Advertising Roundup reported that almost 75% of all media buyers were using native advertising.
-Over 90% expected at the least the same spend to continue in the coming years.
+Over 90% expected at least the same spending to continue in the coming years.

 The Benefits of Sponsored Content

 The most obvious benefit of sponsored content is in terms of revenue.
-In the U.S. alone in 2013, the total spending across native advertising was $1.3 billion.
+In the United States alone in 2013, the total spending across native advertising was $1.3 billion.
 This is expected to come close to $10 billion by 2018.

 But the benefits of sponsored content extend much further still.
-It is a fantastic way of raising awareness – either about a particular product or service, or about a brand, more generally.
+It is a fantastic way of raising awareness about a particular product or service or a brand, more generally.
 In competitive markets—or a market that you are new to—sponsored content can be extremely useful.

 Of course, as well as raising brand awareness, sponsored content can allow you to educate and inform your target audience.
-The ‘education/information’ angle should not be overlooked, as through this you can grow a reputation as a thought leader/expert.
-Sponsored content essentially gets you onto people’s radar.
+The education/information angle of sponsored content should not be overlooked, as through this you can grow a reputation as a thought leader/expert.
+Sponsored content essentially gets you on people’s radar.

-Which takes us back to where we started—increased revenue.
+This takes us back to where we started—increased revenue.

 Storytelling creates a context for the audience.
 It brings an emotional level to the content and makes it relatable, genuine and reassuring.
-From that, trust and authority is built up.
+From that, trust and authority are built up.

 Distribution of the sponsored content is the next crucial step.
-There are numerous distribution platforms that are available and package prices will be determined by a number of factors like including your email, displaying advertising or social media promotion.
-Most platforms offer a range of ‘package extras’ that you can choose according to your needs and budget.
-Prices are also determined by factors affecting the platform itself—its page rank, domain authority, and so on.
+There are numerous distribution platforms that are available and package prices will be determined by a number of factors, including your email, displaying advertising or social media promotion.
+Most platforms offer a range of package extras that you can choose according to your needs and budget.
+Prices are also determined by factors affecting the platform itself—its page rank, domain authority and so on.

-The other obvious approach is to partner with bloggers—again the ‘reach’ out a particular blogger will largely determine the pricing.
+The other evident approach is to partner with bloggers—again the “reach” out to a particular blogger will largely determine the pricing.
 There are various tools and networks available that essentially connect brands to bloggers.